 The sweet potato vine is an unexpected bonus when you’re growing sweet potatoes — sweet potato leaves are edible!
 And even if you don’t plan to grow them in your garden, sweet potato greens can be grown inside as an edible houseplant.

-Even if you don’t plan to grow sweet potato tubers in your garden, the leaves can be a valuable source of nutrition, especially during the cold months of winter.
+Even if you don’t plan to grow and harvest sweet potato tubers from your garden, the leaves can be a valuable source of nutrition, especially during the cold months of winter.

 They sprout easily indoors and a happy sweet potato plant will produce leaves throughout the winter.
 Bonus?
 If you have a plant growing for the sweet potato leaves, you’ll have slips at the ready for planting in the garden!